-- Students who have excused absences will have 1 day for each day absent to make up the missed work.
+- Each program has an asynchronous learning system (On-line).
+Our instructors use either Schoology or Google Classroom.
+If a student is absent from school, work will be available on line. - Students who have excused absences will have 1 day for each day absent to make up the missed work.
 For example: A student is absent for three days, the student will have 3 calendar days to turn in the missed work.
 Any work not turned in by the due date will be graded as a zero.
+Students who have accommodations for extra time, will receive extra time in accordance with their IEP.
 If the due date falls on a date when school is closed, the assignment will be due on the very next school day. - If a student has an excused absence on the date the work was due, the work must be turned in on the student's 1st day back to school. - If a student has an unexcused absence on the due date, a grade of zero will be assigned for the overdue work.
 For minor assignments the grade would remain a zero.
 For major projects the student will be given an opportunity to make up the work; however, the project grade will be reduced due to the failure of the student to turn in the work by the established deadline.
-Accommodations will be made in accordance with a student's IEP if applicable. - In order to make sure the student doesn't fall behind, the instructor will give students who were absent the missing work/assignment.
+Accommodations will be made in accordance with a student's IEP if applicable.

+In order to make sure the student doesn't fall behind; the instructor will give students who were absent the missing work/assignment.
 Students with excused absences will have their assignments graded.
 Students with unexcused absences may receive a zero for the assignment.
 The purpose of giving the student the work even though they may receive a zero, is to make sure the student receives the missed material so they do not fall further behind.